imtapps/django-admin-ext/README.txt

     it possible.

 Testing:
 To test the admin, we wrote selenium tests.
-To function properly you'll need to have django's test server running before kicking off the test suite.
-The tests will open a new firefox browser, execute the tests, then close the browser.
+The tests will try to start django's test server, open a firefox browser window, execute the tests and verify the actions on the page behave as expected.

-# in a separate terminal window
-./manage.py testserver

 python setup.py test